-Top of the Rock Observation Deck, a three-tiered deck at the top of the GE Building in Rockefeller Center, offers one distinct advantage over the Empire State Building: views of the Empire State Building.
-Thanks to this – and its spacious 360-degree decks – Top of the Rock Observation Deck features what many consider to be the finest panoramic vistas of New York City.
+Top of the Rock Observation Deck, a three-tiered deck at the top of the 30 Rockefeller Plaza, offers two distinct advantages over the Empire State Building: a timed ticketing system to avoid long wait times and a view of the Empire State Building itself.
+Thanks to this – and its spacious 360-degree indoor and outdoor decks – Top of the Rock Observation Deck features what many consider to be the finest panoramic vistas of New York City.

-Top of the Rock Observation Deck crowns the famous GE Building, a 1933 Art Deco skyscraper designed by acclaimed architect Raymond Hood and his team.
-Formerly the RCA Building, the GE Building rises an impressive 850 feet, making it the 10th tallest in New York City.
+Top of the Rock Observation Deck crowns the famous 30 Rockefeller Plaza building, also known as the Comcast Building, a 1933 Art Deco skyscraper designed by acclaimed architect Raymond Hood and his team.
+Formerly the RCA and GE Building, the Comcast Building rises an impressive 850 feet, making it one of the tallest in New York City.
 The building has also figured prominently in American culture through the decades: The famous 1932 photograph “Lunch Atop a Skyscraper” by Charles C. Ebbets depicts workers calmly eating lunch on a steel crossbeam during the construction of this building, framed by the city far below.
-Top of the Rock Observation Deck celebrates this iconic photo by allowing you to recreate the moment with your friends and family (thanks to technology, you won’t have to actually dangle 70 stories above the city to get the effect!).
+Top of the Rock Observation Deck celebrates this iconic photo by allowing you to recreate the moment with your friends and family (thanks to technology, you won’t have to actually dangle 70 stories above the city to get the effect!)

 Top of the Rock Observation Deck experience is bolstered by video presentations about the history and art of Rockefeller Center and glass-topped elevators that zip to the top in less than a minute.
-Views from the deck include all of Manhattan’s top attractions: Central Park, the Chrysler Building, the Empire State Building, Grand Central Terminal, the Hudson River and more.
-On clear days, you can even see all the way to the Verrazano-Narrows Bridge in Brooklyn.
+Views from the deck include all of Manhattan’s top attractions: Central Park, the Chrysler Building, the Empire State Building, Grand Central Terminal, One World Trade Center, the Hudson River and more.
 By night, the view is equally impressive.
-A tip: If you’d like to see the city under varying shades of light, come by just before sunset, when the sky slowly darkens and the urban sprawl begins to glow.
+A tip: If you’d like to see the city under varying shades of light, come by just before sunset, when the sky slowly darkens and the expansive skyline begins to grow and glow.

 Did you know?